Leading and Managing Early Childhood Settings

 This subject was previously known as ECHX826 Leading and Managing Early Childhood Settings.

-This subject aims to build students’ capacity to lead and manage quality early childhood education settings.
-The subject critically examines the social, political and legal contexts within which early childhood education settings in Australia operate, and explores early childhood leadership theory.
-Students will investigate diverse management structures, regulatory and legislative frameworks, and the ethical and professional roles and responsibilities of early childhood teachers as leaders and managers.
+This subject explores micro and macro systems that impact on the effective leadership and management of early childhood settings.
+The unit will focus on the critical exploration of three content areas: the social, political and legal contexts within which early childhood organisations in Australia operate; early childhood leadership theory; and roles and responsibilities of early childhood leaders and managers.
+Students will investigate diverse management structures, regulatory and legislative frameworks, and the ethical and professional roles and responsibilities of early childhood teachers as leaders and managers

 - Leadership in action-Report (50%)